SoftFluent/CodeFluent-Entities-Documentation/addins/sql_azure.md

 </configuration>
 ```

+### Blob Storage Layout

+By default, blobs for a given CodeFluent Entities model are created in an Azure blob container named 'cf-<default namespace>' (with respect for strict containers naming convention).
+This container will be created automatically.

+In the container, a blob name has the following format, using the '\' character will allows easy navigation when using Azure Browsing tools (such as Cloudberry Explorer for Azure Blob Storage): **<Entity Full Type Name>\<EntityName>_<Property Name>\<Concatenated list of ids>**.

+Examples:

+* MyDefaultNamespace.MyNamespace.MyEntity\MyEntity_Photo\53
+* MyDefaultNamespace.MyNamespace.MyOtherEntity\MyOtherEntity_BlobProp\28|52

 In this example, blobs are stored with the default configuration for all entities, but in Windows Azure Blob Storage for the MyEntity and MyOtherEntity entities.
 As an example, each entity defines a different set of credentials.

 For a more thorough discussion on this subject, we suggest you to check out this MSDN article: [SQL Azure and Windows Azure Table Storage](https://msdn.microsoft.com/en-gb/magazine/gg309178.aspx)